 Classification is a confusing sport.
-What we call what helps us understand what what is.
+What we call what helps us understand what is.
 You follow?
 And especially in the food world, designations are hazy.
-Take, for example, a gratin: that cheesy, gooey casseroled bakefest that seems easy to define, but that upon further investigation, actually isn’t.
+Take, for example, a gratin: that cheesy, gooey casseroled bake-fest that seems easy to define, but that upon further investigation, actually isn’t.
 Riffable formulas push at the boundaries of seemingly rigid classifications.
-Like if you sub cauliflower for crust, is it still a pizza?
+Like if you sub cauliflower for the crust, is it still a pizza?
 Are chips still chips if they’re made from crisped kale?
 Now, before I go all Ship of Theseus on you all, let’s look instead at a recent debate dividing the internet: Where does a ravioli begin and where does it end?

 This saga began with [a tweet].
-One that features a photo of man seated behind a booth on what is presumably a college campus.
+One that features a photo of a man seated behind a booth on what is presumably a college campus.
 In front of him is a sign that reads “Pop Tarts Are Ravioli,” then below that, in slightly smaller type “Change My Mind.”

 It’s a heady statement, for sure, and one that the internet valiantly gathered around.
 Tweets, as they do, poured in.